faizaan3424/groq-cloud-document-digester/readme.md

 5. Set the environment variable to point to your GCP service account credentials.

 ## Outcomes
-The application successfully demonstrates how to integrate high-performance AI models (via Groq) with cloud infrastructure to create a robust document summarization pipeline.
+The application successfully demonstrates how to integrate high-performance AI models (via Groq) with cloud infrastructure to create a robust document processing pipeline.
 The system can scale across multiple documents and handle real-time uploads, making it a valuable tool for processing and summarizing large text-based datasets.

 ## Future Improvements